-b.
+ii.
 When an act allegedly violates both civil or criminal law and University rules, there is concurrent jurisdiction.

-c.
+iii.
 University Police have the responsibility to investigate criminal acts and enforce court orders as mandated by the requirements of their duly constituted offices.

+iv.
+When a charge has been filed against a respondent and criminal or civil charges on the same or closely related acts are pending in a court of law, hearing proceedings under University policy may be postponed at the discretion of the appropriate hearing committee, in accordance with applicable law, after considering the arguments of the parties, and with the concurrence of the University Legal Counsel.